ckeditor/ckeditor4-docs/guides/dev/howtos/support/README.md

 First of all, CKEditor comes with really extensive [documentation](#!/guides) that you should read.

-### Community Forum
+### Stack Overflow

-The [CKEditor Community Forums](http://ckeditor.com/forums/) the place where CKEditor developers and integrators can share their problems and solutions.
+The [CKEditor tag at Stack Overflow](http://stackoverflow.com/questions/tagged/ckeditor) is the place where CKEditor developers and integrators can share their problems and solutions.
 CKEditor has grown as an Open Source product, thanks to the amazing community of developers and users.
-The community forum works in Open Source way, so you are encouraged to not only ask questions, but also answer them and help fellow developers.
+The `ckeditor` tag at Stack Overflow works in an Open Source way, too, so you are encouraged to not only ask questions, but also answer them and help fellow developers.
 It will be much appreciated!

 ### Professional Support Channel